AI-redteam/deputy_detector/README.md

 This tool is provided for informational and auditing purposes only.
 The detection logic is based on common patterns and may produce false positives or miss context-specific nuances. **All findings must be manually verified by qualified personnel.** Do not rely solely on this tool for security assessments.
 The authors are not responsible for any misuse of this tool or misinterpretation of its results.
 This is **not** an exploitation tool.

 ---
-*This README was generated based on tool requirements specified on April 21, 2025, in Georgetown, Texas, United States.*